Power outages, thefts, break-ins: 70yo's supermarket dream hampered by issues

 Sarah Harris explained it was her father's long-held dream to open the store.

-The pair previously ran a successful FreshChoice in Half Moon Bay for 12 years.
+The pair have run a successful FreshChoice in Half Moon Bay for 12 years.

 "My dad is 70 and instead of winding down like most people his age he's working 80-hour weeks, no days off and you'll see him doing everything from the checkout to the dishes in the cafe," Harris said.